vijayhk94/finin/README.md

 1. clone the project. import in pycharm, create virtual env, run: pip install -r requirements.txt
 2. db is already present, delete db.sqlite3 file if you want to test from scratch.
 3. run python manage.py migrate to create db schema.
+4. run server using python manage.py runserver.
-4. use postman collection to test APIs.
+5. use postman collection to test APIs.(contains data schema for APIs as well.)
+6. to test force logout API, a superuser needs to be created. create using command: python manage.py createsuperuser.